jaing/micro-frontends-sample-app/readme.md

 ```

 ## Repository folder structure
-I decided to go with mono repo.
-We keep every micro front end in one place.
+I decided to go with monorepo.
+We keep every micro frontend in one place.
 It make sense to have a separate repository for a big UI app but when you have a multiple small applications why not to keep them in one place?

  * **scripts** - we keep some helpful scripts in here like one that is creating a micro frontend template so you can quickly start building a new widget.
  * **stories** - all micro frontends are documented in a storybook